Mental Health Tips: Best Treatment For Anxiety And Fatigue

 Anxiety and sleep quality influence each other significantly, and taking measures to improve both is typically the best opportunity for relief.
 Improving sleep quality usually begins with addressing your sleep hygiene, and it can help to use relaxation techniques to manage symptoms of anxiety in addition to seeking professional support.
 Addressing both fatigue and anxiety with comprehensive strategies can lead to better outcomes.

-Maintaining sleep hygiene to fight tiredness from feeling fatigued
+Maintaining sleep hygiene is the best treatment to fight tiredness from feeling fatigued

 "Sleep hygiene" refers to engaging in healthy sleep habits that promote quality rest.
 The behaviors you engage in during the day can impact the length and quality of your sleep, especially those that occur within an hour or so of your bedtime.
 Sleep hygiene isn't a treatment for when you feel anxious—for which seeking professional treatment is recommended—but it’s often a key part of breaking the anxiety-fatigue cycle.